Scalable Trustworthy AI

 Overview

 Fortunately, we are not alone in this effort.
 There are many other research labs around the world that make important contributions on Trustworthy AI.
 Our group find our uniqueness by striving for working solutions that are widely applicable and can be deployed at a large-scale.
 We thus name our group Scalable Trustworthy AI.
-To achieve the scalability, we commit ourselves to the following principles:
+For impact at scale, we commit ourselves to the following principles:

 For prospective students: You might be interested in our internal curriculum and guidelines for a PhD program: Principles for a PhD Program.